Can One Use Expired Savlon, Dettol, Or Any Antiseptic To Clean The Floor?

 Antiseptics are antimicrobial substances applied to the skin to reduce bacterial infection chances.
 They can be transported through the lymphatic system and destroy bacteria found in the body.
 Antiseptics also have the ability to destroy microorganisms found on non-living objects and surfaces.
 Some antiseptics are germicides with the ability to destroy and kill microbes, whereas others are only bacterial static, meaning that they can only inhibit microbial growth.

 On the other hand, anti-bacterial are types of antimicrobial drugs used to treat and prevent bacterial infections.
 They inhibit bacterial growth.
-Anti-bacterial are also known as antibiotics, and mostly they either slow down or inactivate bacteria but do not destroy them.
+Anti-bacteria are also known as antibiotics, and mostly they either slow down or inactivate bacteria but do not destroy them.
 They are primarily used in soaps and disinfectants.
 In other words, anti-bacterial are antiseptics that can act against bacteria.

 In contrast, anti-bacterial only targets bacteria as a source of infection, whereas antiseptics cover a broader spectrum of organisms that cause infections.